-The current members of our compensation committee are Messrs.
-Castleman, and Wagner, and Ms. Egger each of whom we believe satisfies the independence requirements of NASDAQ.
-Mr. Castleman chairs this committee.
+The current members of our compensation committee are Ms. Egger and Messrs.
+Coradini and Goddard each of whom we believe satisfies the independence requirements of NASDAQ.
+Ms. Egger chairs this committee.
 The purpose of our compensation committee is to discharge the responsibilities of our Board of Directors relating to compensation of our executive officers.
 Specific responsibilities of our compensation committee include:

-- · reviewing and recommending compensation of our executive officers; - · administering our stock incentive plans; and - · reviewing and recommending incentive compensation and equity plans.
+- reviewing and recommending compensation of our executive officers; - · administering our stock incentive plans; and - · reviewing and recommending incentive compensation and equity plans.

-A narrative description of our compensation committee's processes and procedures for the consideration and determination of executive and director compensation is included in the Compensation Discussion and Analysis in this Proxy Statement.
+A narrative description of our compensation committee's processes and procedures for the consideration and determination of executive compensation is included in the Compensation Discussion and Analysis in this Proxy Statement.